There's a hidden risk in every Intimate-Marital (I-M) relationship.

 Remember how I suggested in other articles that whenever a personal, emotional or behavioral problem occurs the first place to look for causes and solutions is the relationship in which that problem is occurring.

-The factors are made-up of the expectations each has of the others involved in the relationship.
+The elements are made-up of the expectations each has of the others involved in the relationship.
 These factors or expectations are expressed in the form of behaviors that one person assumes the other will carry-out.

-So what is this thing called Primacy?
+So what is this thing called Status?

-Simply stated, primacy refers to the importance a given relationship has to another relationship occurring at the same time.
+Simply stated, status refers to the importance a given relationship has to another relationship occurring at the same time.
 In George’s case it is how important his relationship is with others at the party, as demonstrated by the attention he gives to them compared to the attention he gives to Melanie.

 In my work I have come to recognize that most people involved in an I-M relationship believe that it should take precedence over any other relationship.
 When that doesn’t happen one or the other will become upset resulting in a personal, emotional or behavioral problem.